 While these clips are undeniably entertaining, they don’t paint an accurate picture of parcel theft.

 In the United States, the vast majority of parcel thefts that are reported never result in the apprehension of a criminal.
 In fact, 90% of thieves are never caught and prosecuted.
 Criminals tend to strike wherever they see an opportunity, especially in residential communities where they are better able to hide.
-To help prevent package theft many communities are investing in secure parcel lockers.
-This is a sure way to conceal any valuable deliveries from sight and ensure you don’t fall victim to theft.
+To help with package theft prevention, many communities are investing in secure parcel lockers; this ensures a secure parcel delivery for all of your packages.
+This is also a sure way to conceal outgoing mail or any valuable deliveries from sight and ensure you don’t fall victim to theft.

 Staying Home Won’t Stop A Thief